cliosight/Docs/README.md

 }
   ```
 ## Ensuring Trustworthiness <a name="trust"></a>
+It is possible to restrict data input into a table using the following features of a form:
+1. Disabling data import through CSV.
+2. Disabling manual insert, update or delete query execution on the related tables.
+3. Ensuring that no other forms can insert data into those tables.

-It is possible to disable uploading CSV file contents through the import data option in forms created for an in-built datasource.
-Reports created from these tables can however serve as inputs to forms (and related tables) of other datasources from which separate reports can be generated.
+Reports created from these tables can however serve as inputs to forms of other datasources from which separate reports can be generated.
 This ensures that the primary table and associated sub-form tables receive their inputs via the designated form interface only.
 As a result, any reports or charts generated from these tables will showcase a true representation of the data captured through the intended workflow.
 This approach helps maintain integrity and reliability of the data, reinforcing the accuracy of subsequent analyses and insights derived through visualization.
 This real-world data can be used to generate synthetic datasets using algorithms like GANs (Generative adversarial networks) and VAEs (Variational autoencoders (VAEs).

 ## JSON body of a Trigger <a name="trigger"></a>